zentrum-lexikographie/dwdsmor/README.md

 [format](https://github.com/zentrum-lexikographie/lex/tree/master/oxygen/framework/rnc) of the
 [DWDS dictionary](https://www.dwds.de).

-From a DWDSmor lexicon and the DWDSmor grammar, a DWDSmor edition can be compiled, containing several automata types in standard (`.a`) for generation and in compact format (`.ca`) for analysis:
+From a DWDSmor lexicon and the DWDSmor grammar, a DWDSmor edition with several automata types can be compiled:

-* `lemma.{a,ca}`: transducer with inflection and word-formation components, for lemmatisation and morphosyntactic analysis of word forms in terms of grammatical categories.
+* `lemma`: automaton with inflection and word-formation components, for lemmatisation and morphosyntactic analysis of word forms in terms of grammatical categories.
-* `morph.{a,ca}`: transducer with inflection and word-formation components, for the generation of morphologically segmented word forms.
+* `lemma2`: variant of `lemma`, for the generation of morphologically segmented word forms.
-* `finite.{a,ca}`: transducer with an inflection component and a finite word-formation component, for testing purposes.
+* `finite`: variant of `lemma` with a finite word-formation component, for testing purposes.
-* `root.{a,ca}`: transducer with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases), word-formation process, word-formation means, and grammatical categories in term of the Pattern-and-Restriction Theory of word formation (Nolda 2022).
+* `root`: automaton with inflection and word-formation components, for lexical analysis of word forms in terms of root lemmas (i.e., lemmas of ultimate word-formation bases), word-formation process, word-formation means, and grammatical categories in term of the Pattern-and-Restriction Theory of word formation (Nolda 2022).
+* `root2`: variant of `root`, for the generation of morphologically segmented word forms.
-* `index.{a,ca}`: transducer with an inflection component only with DWDS homographic lemma indices, for paradigm generation.
+* `index`: automaton with an inflection component only with DWDS homographic lemma indices, for paradigm generation.

+Automata are built in two formats: in standard format (with file extension `.a`) for generation and in compact format (with file extension `.ca`) for analysis.

 Currently, the following DWDSmor editions are supported: